iamtimsmith/iamtimsmith-com/content/posts/how-to-build-a-blog-with-wordpress-and-gatsby-part-2.md

 ---
 title: How To Build A Blog with Wordpress and Gatsby.js - Part 2
-date: '2019-04-19T05:00:00.000Z'
+date: "2019-04-19T05:00:00.000Z"
-seoDescription: In the last post, we covered setting up WordPress for use with Gatsby.
+excerpt: In the last post, we covered setting up WordPress for use with Gatsby.
 Today we will cover how to pull the data from WordPress into Gatsby and build pages.
 published: true
 ---